geisa/specification/source/introduction.rst

 machine environment for running programs.
 VEE conformant devices provide the ability to run programs that rely on standard Java |reg| class libraries.

-When this specification notes something that is VEE related, there may be a coffee drinking robot icon
+When this specification notes something that is VEE related, there may be a connected cloud icon
-|geisa-vee-bot| to highlight it.
+|geisa-vee-cloud| to highlight it.

 |geisa-pyramid|